 Life is stressful and uncertain.
-Now more than ever we need effective tools to navigate it with calm, clarity, compassion, and creativity.
+We need reliable tools to help us navigate it with calm, clarity, compassion, and creativity.

-We design and facilitate meaningful mindfulness-based programs, for groups and individuals of all ages, that help quiet the mind, open the heart, and build a deeper sense of balance, presence, resilience, and well-being—all from the inside out.
+I bring meaningful mindfulness-based programs to groups and individuals of all ages, that help calm the body, quiet the mind, open the heart, and build a deeper sense of balance, wakeful presence and overall well-being—from the inside out.

 Hello, let’s have a mindful conversation.